vmuijrers/EmpoweringCreativeThinkingThroughProgramming/Labs/Lab_3.md

 ##Due Date

-Turn each lab in 24 after the practicum.
+Turn each lab in 24 hours after the practicum.